DataFire/Integrations/integrations/generated/osf/README.md

   * type **required** `string`: The type identifier of the registration entity (`registrations`).

 ### registrations_partial_update
-Updates a registration's privacy from **private** to **public**.

 Registrations can be updated with either a **PUT** or **PATCH** request.
-The `public` field is the only field that can be modified on a registration
+There are a handful of fields that can be edited by registration administrators, and a few fields by users with write permissions.
+Note - one of the fields you can edit is `public`.
 Registrations can only be turned from private to public, not vice versa.

+You may request a registration to be withdrawn by providing a truthy value for `pending_withdrawal` in the data payload, along with an optional `withdrawal_justification`.
 #### Permissions
-Only project administrators may update a registration.
+Only project administrators may update most fields on a registration, but write contributors can edit certain fields like tags.
 #### Returns
 Returns a JSON object with a `data` key containing the new representation of the updated registration, if the request is successful.